 Cayenne pepper is typically added to food in either its natural or powdered form, and some people use it as a cream or capsule in order to take advantage of its detoxifying properties.

 The fruit of the capsicum plant contains a chemical called capsaicin.
-Capsaicin is being studied to test its ability to reduce pain sensations when applied to the skin, and research indicates that it would be effective as a remedy for heachaches (including migraines), potential cure for osteoarthritis and other painful conditions.
+Using capsaicin for different health ailments is more common than ever.
+Currently, it’s being studied to test its ability to reduce pain sensations when applied to the skin, and research indicates that it would be effective as a remedy for headaches (including migraines), potential solution for osteoarthritis and other painful conditions.

 Cayenne Pepper Nutrition Facts